CondorcetVote/Documentation-Book/library/II-#-C.-Result-#-2.-Get-Ranking-from-Condorcet-advanced-Methods-(library).md

 /* Output can be :

-Schulze Winner is : Candidate 3
+Schulze Winner is: Candidate 3

 Rank 1: Candidate 3
 Rank 2: Candidate 1,Candidate 4
 Rank 3: Candidate 5
 Rank 4: Candidate 2

-Schulze Loser is : Candidate 2
+Schulze Loser is: Candidate 2

-Condorcet winner is : Candidate 3
+Condorcet winner is: Candidate 3
-Condorcet winner is : No Condorcet Loser
+Condorcet winner is: No Condorcet Loser
 */

 ```